Legal Separation

 Legal Separation vs. Divorce: Differences

-There are key differences between separation and divorce.
 The most basic and obvious distinction is that you remain married during a legal separation and in a divorce, your marriage is dissolved.
 Other differences include:

-- Health care/other benefits: Legal separation allows for the retention of health care and other benefits including certain social security benefits that terminate with a divorce.
+• Health care/other benefits: Legal separation allows for the retention of health care and other benefits including certain social security benefits that terminate with a divorce.

-- Decision-making: Spouses are still considered next of kin and can still make medical or financial decisions for the other; divorced spouses aren’t considered next of kin.
+• Decision-making: Spouses are still considered next of kin and can still make medical or financial decisions for the other.
+Divorced spouses aren’t considered next of kin.

-- Property rights: Legal separation preserves each spouse’s legal rights to property benefits upon the death of the other, but a divorce extinguishes these rights.
+• Property rights: Legal separation preserves each spouse’s legal rights to property benefits upon the death of the other, but a divorce extinguishes these rights.

-- Remarriage/reconciliation: Divorce cannot be undone; reconciliation is easier with legal separation.
+• Remarriage/reconciliation: Divorce cannot be undone; reconciliation is easier with legal separation.
 With a divorce, you would have to remarry if you want a legal reunification.

 Let’s Get Started